oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 server MUST be applied.
 As a consequence, no eavesdropper along the communication path is able to observe the token exchange.
 Consequently, such an on-path adversary cannot replay the token.
-Furthermore, when presenting the token to a resource server, the client MUST verify the identity of that resource server, as per Section 3.1 of "HTTP Over TLS" {{RFC2818}}.
-Note that the client MUST validate the TLS certificate chain when making these requests to protected resources.
-Presenting the token to an unauthenticated and unauthorized resource server or failing to validate the certificate chain will allow adversaries to steal the token and gain unauthorized access to protected resources.

 ### Summary of Recommendations